 Let's get started!

+I'm a bit of a fonts hunter, and in another post I was looking at fonts from movies.
 Let's take a look at what fonts were used in movie posters in the 1980s.
 I've made a Photoshop template with 80s text effects that you can download for free.
 Please note that you will also need to have the fonts installed for the text styles to work.
 If you don't know how to do it, I've made a nice tutorial on how to install a font in Photoshop.

 FREE DOWNLOAD: 80s Movie Text Effects (2MB)